PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 ### The Constraint: Model Size

 The goal was a small, low-latency model—efficient enough to scale across many streams without saturating GPU resources.
-Initial detection could happen locally; alerts would propagate to cloud infrastructure where larger models could provide secondary confirmation.

 We needed to avoid image-based action recognition.
 Models like SlowFast consume entire video clips and run 3D convolutions over them.
 I had used SlowFast for a [cricket action recognition project](#blog/cricket-shots-slowfast) with Mumbai Indians, classifying batting strokes.
 Accurate for that use case, but expensive.
 And importantly, SlowFast makes sense when you absolutely need visual cues to differentiate between actions.